Immediate Relief Delivered After Cyclone Idai

-Springfield Mo.
-In the time since Cyclone Idai made landfall and caused major destruction across southeastern Africa, Convoy of Hope staff and volunteers have tirelessly worked to serve those affected.
+In the time since Cyclone Idai made landfall and caused major destruction across Southeast Africa, Convoy of Hope team members and volunteers have tirelessly worked to serve affected people.
 Stories of those who were rescued, helped, and lost during the storm continue to surface.

 The death toll has risen to more than 1,000 and a full account of the damage is still being calculated.
-Convoy of Hope staff and partners continue to distribute food, water filtration systems, solar lanterns, and relief supplies.
+Convoy of Hope is continuing to distribute food, water filtration systems, solar lanterns, and relief supplies.

-Convoy of Hope and it’s partners are committed to the people of of southeastern Africa, and will continue to serve them throughout the coming months.
+Convoy of Hope and its partners are committed to the people of of Southeast Africa, and will continue to serve them throughout the coming months.

 April 1, 2019 | 8:15 a.m.

 CHIMOIO, MOZAMBIQUE — The Convoy of Hope Disaster Response team in Mozambique has partnered with Mercy Air to distribute 10 tons of food and relief supplies to IDP camps in Dombe that are only accessible by boat or helicopter.

 Food and water filtration systems were distributed to four nearby camps on the south side of the Buzi River, where nearly 10,000 people are still stranded by floodwaters.
 Hundreds of people lost their lives in this area after slipping into the river, unable to maintain their strength after hanging on to trees for days.

 There are villages that are now covered in 10 feet of sand.
 Homes are completely destroyed.
 Convoy of Hope team members and partners are continuing to serve hard-hit areas where thousands of people are still at risk.